-- a) the maximum fill ratio for LPG under the temperature conditions assumed lies beyond 85 % (see ADR, TPED, PED).
-Regulation R67/01 provides a safety margin of 5%. - b) the risk of overfilling of an LPG system would remain most prominent at the time of refuelling regardless of the possible small petrol reflux into the LPG tank, as the 80% stop valve allows for a residual flow of half a liter per minute just to round the money amount of the refuelling.
-Given the drastic reduction of flow rate (from double-digit litre per minute down to half a litre per minute maximum) and the ample safety margin (80 % versus 85 %) this has already been adequately addressed in the Regulation. - c) in accordance with the provision of new par.
-6 of Annex 14, the interconnected LPG-systems will be forced to consume the single reflux that will be triggered by the switch-over from petrol to LPG after refuelling. - B.5.
+- (a) The maximum fill ratio for LPG under assumed temperature conditions lies beyond 85 per cent (see TPED, PED, European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR)).
+UN Regulation No. 67, 01 series of amendments, provides a safety margin of 5 per cent. - (b) The risk of overfilling of an LPG system would remain most prominent at the time of refuelling regardless of the possible small petrol reflux into the LPG tank, as the 80 per cent stop valve allows for a residual flow of half a litre per minute just to round the money amount of the refuelling.
+Given the drastic reduction of flow rate (from double-digit litre per minute down to half a litre per minute maximum) and the ample safety margin (80 per cent versus 85 per cent) this has already been adequately addressed in the Regulation. - (c) In accordance with the provision of new paragraph 6. of Annex 14, the interconnected LPG-systems will be forced to consume the single reflux that will be triggered by the switch-over from petrol to LPG after refuelling. - B.5.
 New paragraph 6.17. requires an appropriate compatibility test with petrol to the LPG components or parts of interconnected LPG-systems that may come into contact with petrol.
 A distinctive marking for such components or components containing such parts is also required. - B.6.
-New paragraph 17.13. includes the requirements for the interconnected LPG-systems, opening a distinction between dual-fuel (LPG-diesel) vehicle (paragraph 17.13.1.) and bifuel (LPG-petrol) vehicle (paragraph 17.13.2.).
+New paragraph 17.13. includes the requirements for the interconnected LPG-systems, opening a distinction between dual-fuel (LPG-diesel) vehicle (paragraph 17.13.1.) and bi-fuel (LPG-petrol) vehicle (paragraph 17.13.2.).

-In a dual-fuel vehicle, both flows of LPG fuel into the diesel tank and vice versa are prevented by requiring the implementation of an appropriate means safety, respectively in paragraphs 17.13.1.1. and 17.13.1.2.
+In a dual-fuel vehicle, both flows of LPG fuel into the diesel tank and vice versa are prevented by requiring the implementation of an appropriate means, respectively in paragraphs 17.13.1.1. and 17.13.1.2.

-The installation of two non-return valves along the flow line is considered effective and reliable means if the valves are approved in accordance with the durability test as defined in par.
-9.6 of Annex 15 (see justification B.7.a.)
+The installation of two non-return valves along the flow line is considered effective and reliable means if the valves are approved in accordance with the durability test as defined in paragraph 9.6. of Annex 15 (see justification B.7.1.).